aiondemand/aiod-rail/backend/README.md

-# AIOD - Practitioner's Portal
+# AIoD - RAIL Backend

-## Architecture
+_RAIL Backend_ serves as a backend application for [RAIL service](../README.md).

-Practitioner's Portal consists of a REST API service (FastAPI) and a non-relational database (MongoDB).
+This backend consists of a REST API service (FastAPI) and a non-relational database (MongoDB).

 ## Setup